 Saint Mary's rich athletics tradition is built on a foundation of talents, dedication, and tireless efforts of many throughout the school's history; thus the school chose to launch the Hall of Fame in 2017 as part of the celebration of 175 years of excellence in educating young women.

-On April 7, 2017 Saint Mary's launched its Athletics Hall of Fame with an awards ceremony.
-"As we celebrate the work and foresight of so many that came before us at Saint Mary's," said Head of School Monica Gillespie, "we pause this spring to establish this prestigious recognition of extraordinary achievements in athletics and to pay tribute to the ongoing work of so many who have created a proud tradition of excellence throughout the year."
+On April 7, 2017 Saint Mary's launched its Athletics Hall of Fame with an awards and induction ceremony.
+"As we celebrate the work and foresight of so many that came before us at Saint Mary's," said Head of School Monica Gillespie, "we establish this prestigious recognition of extraordinary achievements in athletics and to pay tribute to the ongoing work of so many who have created a proud tradition of excellence throughout the years."